yryuvraj/path_finder/README.md

 # path_finder
 The Pathfinding Algorithm Visualization project is a Python-based application designed to visually represent different pathfinding algorithms using the Pygame library.
- The primary objective is to provide a visual tool for understanding and comparing the behavior of various pathfinding algorithms, including A*, Dijkstra's Algorithm, and Random Walk.
+ The primary objective is to provide a visual tool for understanding and comparing the behavior of various pathfinding algorithms, including A*, Dijkstra's Algorithm, and Brute Force.
 The application allows users to interactively create barriers, select start and end points, and observe the pathfinding process in real-time.

  The project consists of a graphical user interface (GUI) that lets users interact with a grid-based environment.
 The key functionalities are: